build-trust/ockam-website/src/content/learn/guides/contributions/ockam_c_code_standard.md

 ### Use Header File Guards

 Include files should protect against multiple inclusion through the use of macros that "guard" the files.
-Note that for C++ compatibility and interoperatibility reasons, do ​ **not** ​ use underscores '_' as the first or last character of a header guard (see below)
+Note that for C++ compatibility and interoperability reasons, do ​ **not** ​ use underscores '_' as the first or last character of a header guard.

 ```c
 #ifndef sys_socket_h